Downtimes

 Auto-muting

 Datadog can proactively mute monitors related to the manual shutdown of certain cloud workloads.
-The following scenarios are supported:
+The following scenarios of auto-muting for shutdown are supported:

-• Auto-muting for manual shutdown of AWS EC2 instances and instance termination by AWS autoscaling based on host statuses from the CloudWatch API.
+• Amazon EC2 instances and instance termination by AWS autoscaling based on host statuses from the CloudWatch API.

-• Auto-muting for manual shutdown of Google Compute Engine (GCE) instances and instance termination triggered by GCE autoscaling based on host statuses from the GCE API.
+• Google Compute Engine (GCE) instances and instance termination triggered by GCE autoscaling based on host statuses from the GCE API.

-• Auto-muting for shutdown or termination of Azure VMs, whether the shutdown was triggered manually or by Azure autoscaling, based on health statuses available through the Azure Resource Health API.
+• Azure VMs, whether the shutdown was triggered manually or by Azure autoscaling, based on health statuses available through the Azure Resource Health API.

 Further Reading